lgrammel/js-agent/docs/docs/intro.md

     Use_Tool-->Call_LLM;
 ```

-The key piece is that **the language model response determines what tool to use**.
+The critical piece is that **the language model response determines what tool to use**.
 This enables the agent to be flexible and solve a wide variety of tasks.

 Calling the LLM requires creating a prompt and parsing its response.